mezbahalam/devise_cancan/README.md

    elsif user.has_role? :author
      can :create, Status # author can create status can :update, Status # author can update status
-     # can :destroy # #uncomment this line, author can destroy status
+     # can :destroy, Status # #uncomment this line, author can destroy status
      can :read, :all
    else
      can :read, :all